 Romans were very good at taking existing things – culture, art, politics, etc. – from other civilizations and improving them.
 However, it was the architecture where the Romans outshone all others.
 Roman architecture is vital because its innovation and functionality paved the way for future generations of builders.
 We wouldn’t have modern construction without the knowledge and invention of Roman architects.

-Architecture of Ancient Rome
+The architecture of Ancient Rome

 The Romans erected massive public buildings and were responsible for significant infrastructure projects that improved the lives of their people.
 From housing projects to sewers and sanitation, Romans built with purpose and function in mind.
 Architecture and engineering helped Rome grow in power and influence.
 Some of the Empire’s most outstanding construction achievements came between 40 BC to about 230 AD.

-Concrete was the critical component of the architecture of Ancient Rome.
+Concrete was a critical component of the architecture of Ancient Rome.
 By introducing their brand of concrete, Roman architects were able to erect structures never seen before or since.
 Ancients mixed limestone and water with an aggregate like rocks, stones and sand.
 The Romans revolutionized the practice by adding volcanic ash (called pozzolana).
 This game-changer allowed Roman architects to create durable structures that were previously inconceivable.
 They also stood the test of time.

 Architecture as a statement of power